These are the most successful Apprentice contestants, ever

 Inventor Tom is arguably one of the most successful Apprentice contestants in history.
 He has invented products such as StylPto, Stylfile and Nipper Clipper.
 All stocked by major British stores.

 Leah Totton, The Apprentice winner in 2013

 Leah won the 2013 series of The Apprentice with a business plan to open a cosmetic clinic chain named Dr Leah Clinics.
 The business was a success and in 2018, Leah made her first million.
-Her business may be a success but Dr Leah has remained committed to the NHS and works part-time as an A&E doctor.
+Her business may be a success but Dr Leah remained committed to the NHS and worked part-time as an A&E doctor.

 Her business has gone on to win multiple awards, including “Best Clinic London” in 2017.